Learning low-rank latent mesoscale structures in networks

-For the {eight} synthetic networks, we generate two instantiations each of Erd\H{o}s--R\'{e}nyi (ER) $G(N,p)$ networks~\cite{erdds1959random}, Watts--Strogatz (WS) networks~\cite{watts1998collective}, Barab\'{a}si--Albert (BA) networks~\cite{barabasi1999emergence}, \commHL{and stochastic-block-model (SBM) networks~\cite{holland1983stochastic}. } These are four types of well-studied random-graph models~\cite{newman2018}.
+For the eight synthetic networks, we generate two instantiations each of Erd\H{o}s--R\'{e}nyi (ER) $G(N,p)$ networks~\cite{erdds1959random}, Watts--Strogatz (WS) networks~\cite{watts1998collective}, Barab\'{a}si--Albert (BA) networks~\cite{barabasi1999emergence}, and stochastic-block-model (SBM) networks~\cite{holland1983stochastic}.
+These four random-graph models are well-studied and are common choices for testing new network methods and models~\cite{newman2018}.
 Each of the ER networks has 5,000 nodes, and we independently connect each pair of nodes with probabilities of $p = 0.01$ (in the network that we call \dataset{ER$_{1}$}) and $p = 0.02$ (in \dataset{ER$_{2}$}).
 For the WS networks, we use rewiring probabilities of $p = 0.05$ (in \dataset{WS$_{1}$}) and $p = 0.1$ (in \dataset{WS$_{2}$}) starting from a 5,000-node ring network in which each node is adjacent to its $50$ nearest neighbors.
-For the BA networks, we use $m = 25$ (in \dataset{BA$_{1}$}) and $m = 50$ (in \dataset{BA$_{2}$}), where $m$ denotes the number of edges of each new node when it connects (via linear preferential attachment) to the existing network, which we grow from an initial network of $m$ isolated nodes (i.e., none of them are adjacent to any other node) until it has 5,000 nodes. \commHL{ The SBM networks \dataset{SBM}$_{1}$ and \dataset{SBM}$_{2}$ have three planted 1,000-node communities and two nodes in the {$i_{0}$}th and the {$j_{0}$}th communities are connected by an edge independently with probability $0.5$ if {$i_{0} = j_{0}$} (i.e., if they are in the same community) and $0.001$ for \dataset{SBM}$_{1}$ and $0.1$ for \dataset{SBM}$_{2}$ if {$i_{0} \neq j_{0}$} (i.e., if they are in different communities). } See the Methods section for more details.
+For the BA networks, we use $m = 25$ (in \dataset{BA$_{1}$}) and $m = 50$ (in \dataset{BA$_{2}$}), where $m$ denotes the number of edges of each new node when it connects (via linear preferential attachment) to the existing network, which we grow from an initial network of $m$ isolated nodes (i.e., none of them are adjacent to any other node) until it has 5,000 nodes.
+The SBM networks \dataset{SBM}$_{1}$ and \dataset{SBM}$_{2}$ have three planted 1,000-node communities{; two} nodes in the $i_{0}$th and the $j_{0}$th communities are connected by an edge independently with probability $0.5$ if $i_{0} = j_{0}$ (i.e., if they are in the same community) and $0.001$ for \dataset{SBM}$_{1}$ and $0.1$ for \dataset{SBM}$_{2}$ if $i_{0} \neq j_{0}$ (i.e., if they are in different communities).
+See the `Methods' section for more details.